Dilant/B2METutorial/src/en/start/preparation.md

 ### `Assets`

 Categorize and display all assets.
-There're 6 tabs:
+There're 6 panels:

 - `Scenes`: List all source files of maps.
 - `Items`: List all available elements.